Bella Skin Institute: a custom loyalty app for a California medical spa

 When commission is calculated by cross-referencing the booking system with the POS transaction log in a spreadsheet, the process takes time and produces disputes when the numbers don't match.
 For a multi-stylist salon with tiered commission structures and retail sales included, the calculation is complex enough to generate errors every cycle.
 A connected system calculates commission automatically from the completed booking and POS records and produces a payroll-ready report without the manual step.

-No-show appointments cost your salon 15 to 20 percent of daily capacity with no automated way to fill the slot
+No-show appointments leave chairs empty with no automated way to fill the slot

 When a client doesn't show for their appointment and there's no waitlist system to fill the slot, that chair or room earns nothing for that time.
-According to Zenoti's 2024 Beauty and Wellness Industry Report, salons and spas without automated reminders experience no-show rates of 15–30%, while top-performing locations with digital booking reduce that rate to approximately 5%.
+Salons and spas carry one of the highest no-show rates of any appointment-based business, around 30% (Phorest, 2023).
+Deposits taken at booking plus automated reminders cut that rate to roughly 3 to 5 percent.
 For a four-therapist spa, that gap represents a material difference in weekly revenue.
-A booking system with automated reminders sent 48 and 24 hours before the appointment, a deposit at booking to create a cancellation cost, and a waitlist that automatically offers the slot to the next person reduces no-show impact without manual intervention.
+A booking system with automated reminders sent 48 and 24 hours before the appointment, a deposit at booking to create a cancellation cost, and a waitlist that automatically offers the freed slot to the next person reduces no-show impact without manual intervention.

 Your beauty marketplace sends enquiries to providers who respond manually, which means your platform has no confirmed booking data